chen2156/chen2156.github.io/_projects/ME449project.md

 ## Overview
 In this project, I wrote software that plans a trajectory for the end-effector of the youBot mobile manipulator (a mobile base with four mecanum wheels and a 5R robot arm), performs odometry as the chassis moves, and performs feedback control to drive the youBot to pick up a block at a specified location, carry it to a desired location, and put it down.
 More details can be found in the <a href="https://github.com/chen2156/ME-449-Robotic-Manipulation">Github repository</a>.

+Here is a video of the best working model